grapeot/AmazonPriceMonitor/README.md

     coffee app
 ```

-An example `price.txt` is provided for quick visualizaiton prwview.
+An example `price.txt` is provided for quick visualizaiton preview.
 You may want to remove it before crawling your own data.